joao-conde/competitive-programming/resources/theory.md

 - greedy algorithm to find the shortest path between two nodes
 - no negative weight edges
-TODO some pseudocode with comments

 ## A*

 - dijkstra with an extra heuristic added to the cost
-- TODO some pseudocode with comments

 ## Bellman-Ford